 $CATALINA_HOME/bin/shutdown.sh or /usr/local/apache-tomcat-5.5.29/bin/shutdown.sh

 Since servlets are not part of the Java Platform, Standard Edition, you must identify the servlet classes to the compiler.

 If you are running Windows, you need to put the following lines in your C:\autoexec.bat file.

-Alternatively, on Windows NT/2000/XP, you could also right-click on My Computer, select Properties, then Advanced, then Environment Variables.
+Alternatively, on Windows NT/2000/XP, you can also right-click on My Computer, select Properties, then Advanced, then Environment Variables.
 Then, you would update the CLASSPATH value and press the OK button.

 On Unix (Solaris, Linux, etc.), if you are using the C shell, you would put the following lines into your .cshrc file.

-NOTE: Assuming that your development directory is C:\JSPDev (Windows) or /usr/JSPDev (Unix) then you would need to add these directories as well in CLASSPATH in similar way as you have added above.
+NOTE − Assuming that your development directory is C:\JSPDev (Windows) or /usr/JSPDev (Unix), then you would need to add these directories as well in CLASSPATH.